The Alberta Basketball Association (ABA) is the governing body for the sport of basketball in Alberta.

 If you have any additional questions please contact the ABA Office.

-Please refer to the ABA Sanctioning Policy on our website for complete details.
+Please refer to the ABA Governance Policy on our website for complete details.

-All participants must be members of ABA in order to be eligible for sanctioning approval.
+All participants must be members of ABA in order to be eligible for Member in Good Standing approval.

 An electronic membership card with a membership number will be provided for all ABA members.